PiggyVevo/GigalearnGuide/README.md

 This guide will walk you through setting up **GigaLearnCPP** – a high‑performance C++ PPO training framework for Rocket League – entirely from the command line.
 You will build the training executable, run your first training session, and optionally render the bot’s gameplay.

 **Who this guide is targeted towards:** Users with a clean Windows machine, comfortable with the command prompt.
-No prior C++ or Python experience is required, but basic familiarity with terminals is helpful.
+No prior C++ or Python experience is required, but basic familiarity with them is VERY helpful.

 **Important:** This guide is written for **Python 3.11** and the **CPU version of libtorch**.
 If you have an NVIDIA GPU, you can follow the CUDA version notes.